MunwarAli12/MUNWARALI-19BEC0743-KAIBURR_TASK4/README.md

-# Task 4:)
+# WEB UI Forms
-- WEB UI Forms.
-Create a basic WEB UI frontend for an application that you created for #1 or #2 using any UI framework of your choice.
+- Create a basic WEB UI frontend for an application that you created for #1 or #2 using any UI framework of your choice.
 You should be able to create, show and delete records from your UI.
 ## WEB UI,
 - For this, I have created a fully functional web application using the Angular framework.
 - The goal was to build a basic web UI frontend for the REST API developed https://github.com/MunwarAli12/model-java_REST-API_web_application-.
 - The web UI frontend application was developed using Angular 13 framework, integrating with Springboot REST API to interact with a MongoDB database.
 - The application allows users to perform CRUD operations such as adding servers, deleting servers, and searching for servers by name.
 ### Tech Used:
-- Angular
+- Angular Framework
-- spring boot
+- Java
-- Mongodb database
+- Mongodb Database

 ### OUTPUT IMAGE:
 - ADD SERVER: ![Add _Server](https://user-images.githubusercontent.com/126280146/228459705-4564a6d0-022a-49f3-aad3-6244855518d3.png)